 The bill has been passed in the Canadian House of Commons.
 Currently under review in the Justice Committee, it would still need to gain approval in the Senate.

 The primary reason this new legislation was first proposed last November was in direct response to the rapid growth of legal US sports betting.
-Michigan, as a key border state just rolled out legal online sports betting in January.
+Michigan sportsbooks, as a key border state market just rolled out online sports betting in January.

-The move for online betting in New York is picking up steam as another influential state on Canada’s southern border.
+The move for New York online sportsbooks is picking up steam as another influential state on Canada’s southern border.

 Another big concern in Canada is the estimated size of the offshore sportsbook industry operating online.
 Left unchecked, the current system puts the country at a significant disadvantage on two separate fronts.